Austrian ace back on the medal trail

 Fast track to success

-In 2011 Fenninger won the world super combined title at Garmisch-Partenkirchen (GER) and scored her first World Cup win in the giant slalom at Lienz (AUT) that same year, one in which she was also named Austrian sport’s Breakthrough Star of the Year.
+In 2011 Fenninger won the world super combined title at Garmisch-Partenkirchen (GER) and scored her first World Cup win in the giant slalom at Lienz (AUT) that same year, resulting in being named Austrian sport’s Breakthrough Star of the Year.

 A winter to remember